nre-learning/nrelabs-curriculum/docs/infrastructure.rst

 Antidote provisions and manages Kubernetes as opposed to using a hosted, managed solution like GKE because:

-- It needs a custom CNI plugin (multus), which GKE and alternatives don't allow.
+- It needs a custom CNI plugin (multus).
+GKE doesn't support CNI except for very tightly controlled deployments.
-- It's desirable to be portable, so we could replace the NRE Labs GCP infrastructure layer with another cloud provider, or perhaps an on-premises solution, and not have to do a lot of work to make it happen.
-- Antidote required nested virtualization in some cases.
-For example, a lab with a vMX VM in a container/pod.
-  In GCP or in any on-premises hypervisor, this is done at the image layer.
-With GKE, this wouldn't be possible.
+  This means that we can't have multiple interfaces per pod.
+We tried our best to think of alternatives but the tradeoffs were not great.
+Using multus is really our only option, which means the K8s deployment we're using must support CNI.
+- Keeping things simple, and using only IaaS makes antidote more portable.
+You could deploy onto any cloud provider, or even on-premises.
+Initially, antidote was developed on top of GKE and in addition to the other constraints, it wasn't possible to keep GKE-specifics from leaking into the logic of the application.
+So, we're keeping things generic at the infrastructure layer, allowing others to pick the foundation that works for them more easily.